-The Kenya Agricultural and Livestock Research Organization (KALRO) has submitted an application to the National Biosafety Authority (NBA) for environmental release and placing on the market of cassava that is resistant to CBSD.
+In June 2021, the Kenya Agricultural and Livestock Research Organization (KALRO) received approval from the Kenya National Biosafety Authority (NBA) for environmental release of cassava that is resistant to Cassava Brown Streak Disease (CBSD).